escoz/QuickDialog/README.markdown

 Download the project and run the demo app, I'm sure you'll like how simple it is to create powerful dialogs!

+Have a question? ask it on our new Google Groups: https://groups.google.com/forum/?fromgroups&hl=en#!forum/quickdialog

 ----------